EdmundBenedict/lordcephei.github.io/pages/cl_lm.md

 ### _Documentation_
 _____________________________________________________________

-    --rs=#1,#2       causes lm to read from a rst file.
+    --rs=#1,#2       Causes lm to read from a rst file.
 By default the ASA writes potential information, e.g. P,Q for
                      each class to a separate file.
 If #1 is nonzero, data is read from file rsta.ext,
                      superseding information in class files.
 If #2 is nonzero, lm will write to that file.

-    --band[~option~option...] tells lm to generate energy bands instead of making a self-consistent calculation.
+    --band[~option~option...]
+Tells lm to generate energy bands instead of making a self-consistent calculation.
 The energy bands can be generated in one of several formats.
                      See generating-energy-bands.html
                      for a detailed description of the available options.

-    --pdos[:options] tells lm to generate weights for density-of-states resolved into partial waves, described in this document.
+    --pdos[:options] Tells lm to generate weights for density-of-states resolved into partial waves, described in this document.

-    --mull[:options] tells lm to generate weights for Mulliken analysis, described in this document.
+    --mull[:options] Tells lm to generate weights for Mulliken analysis, described in this document.

-    --mix=#          start the density mixing at rule ``#'' (See ITER_MIX in tokens.html
+    --mix=#          Start the density mixing at rule ``#'' (See ITER_MIX in tokens.html
                      for a description of mixing rules).

-    --onesp          in the spin-polarized collinear case, tells the program that the spin-up and spin-down hamiltonians are equivalent (special antiferromagnetic case)
+    --onesp          In the spin-polarized collinear case, tells the program that the spin-up and spin-down hamiltonians are equivalent (special antiferromagnetic case)

-    -sh=cmd          invoke the shell ``cmd'' after every iteration
+    -sh=cmd          Invoke the shell ``cmd'' after every iteration